-3.3.2 The Assistant Vice President and Controller accounts for, reports on, and safeguards the financial resources of the College.
-The Controller strives to provide highquality financial documentation, consultation, and support through the adherence to policies and procedures, technical innovation, and team collaboration.
+- 3.3.2 The Assistant Vice President and Controller accounts for, reports on, and safeguards the financial resources of the College.
+The Controller strives to provide high-quality financial documentation, consultation, and support through the adherence to policies and procedures, technical innovation, and team collaboration.
 The Controller oversees payroll, accounts payable, and student accounts.
 The Controller is responsible for the development and implementation of financial policies, procedures, and controls; management and maintenance of financial systems; management of the accounting, student billing, and disbursements functions; and financial reporting.
 Responsibilities include the preparation and publication of the College's financial statements; government and foundation grant accounting and reporting; fixed asset accounting; endowment and investment accounting and reporting; and corporate tax returns.
 The Controller performs the College's treasure function and manages cash management needs, including banking relations, daily funding requirements, and debt management.
-[Added per Provost at request of Executive Vice President for Finance and Administration, Rev. 2024]

-3.3.3 The Assistant Vice President for Business Services provides essential services for students, faculty, and staff.
-Business Services strives to provide cost effective quality services that are innovative and responsive to community needs.
-Business Services includes Procurement; Dining; Vending; Post Office; Copy and Print; The College Store; Scheduling and Event Planning; The Lafayette Inn, Early Learning Center; Real estate Operations; and Insurance.
-[2022, Rev. 2023, per Provost at request of Executive Vice President for Finance and Administration]

-3.3.4 The Procurement Services Director, reporting to the Assistant Vice President for Business Services, is committed to providing timely and effective service to meet the needs of the campus community and in support of the mission and goals of the College.
+[Added per Provost at request of Executive Vice President for Finance and Administration, Rev. 2024] - 3.3.3 The Assistant Vice President for Operations provides essential services for students, faculty, and staff.
+The Operations Department strives to provide cost effective quality services that are innovative and responsive to community needs.
+Operations includes Facilities Operations; Procurement; Dining; Vending; Post Office; Copy and Print; The College Store; Scheduling and Event Planning; The Lafayette Inn, Early Learning Center; Real Estate Operations; and Insurance.
+[2022, Rev. 2023, per Provost at request of Executive Vice President for Finance and Administration, 2025] - 3.3.3.1 The Procurement Services Director, reporting to the Assistant Vice President for Operations, is committed to providing timely and effective service to meet the needs of the campus community and in support of the mission and goals of the College.
 The Director strives to provide responsive customer support, assisting departments to obtain products and services efficiently and effectively from appropriate sources, and utilizing sound business practices to ensure excellent stewardship of college resources.
 Procurement Services includes purchasing, administration of the purchasing card and travel programs.
-[Added per Provost at request of Executive Vice President for Finance and Administration]
+[Added per Provost at request of Executive Vice President for Finance and Administration, rev. 2025]